Tinkerforge/doc/source/Hardware/Bricks/Master_Brick.rst

 is equipped with a 32-bit ARM microcontroller and can be used for two purposes.
-First of all it has **four** :ref:`Bricklet <product_overview_bricklets>` ports and therefore is ideally suited for applications where a great many of Bricklets are used.
+First of all it has **four** :ref:`Bricklet <product_overview_bricklets>` ports and therefore is ideally suited for applications where a many Bricklets are used.

 Secondly, the Master Brick can be used for communication purposes.
 When building a stack the lowermost Master Brick acts as the master of this stack and routes all communication between the boards of the stack and the PC.
-Other Master Bricks in the stack detect this and does not act as master.
-They are only provide their attached Bricklets.
+Other Master Bricks in the stack provide their attached Bricklets.

-In the simple case the communication with a stack is routed over the USB connection of the master.
-This interface can be changed with :ref:`Master-Extensions <product_overview_master_extensions>`.
-There are Master-Extensions for cablebased interfaces (RS485, Ethernet) and wireless interfaces (Zigbee, WLAN).
-Extensions will be plugged on the topside of the master.
-The master detect them and use this additional interface.
+Normally the communication with a stack is routed over the USB connection of the master.
+This can be changed with :ref:`Master-Extensions <product_overview_master_extensions>`.
+There are Master-Extensions for cable based interfaces (RS485, Ethernet) and wireless interfaces (Zigbee, WLAN).
+Extensions are plugged on the topside of the master.

 In the future it will be possible to control the device low level via a **I2C**, **SPI** or **UART (serial)** interface from other microcontroller boards (:ref:`Low Level Concept <pi_llpi>`).
-Since the firmware is opensource it is of course possible to program the device directly (:ref:`On Device Programming <pi_odpi>`).
+Since the firmware is open source it is possible to program the device directly (:ref:`On Device Programming <pi_odpi>`).
+Currently we are not offering an on device API.

 Technical Specifications
 ------------------------